If you would like G.O.A.'L to help you with applying for your F-4 visa, we kindly request that you join G.O.A.'L as a member.

 - YOU MAY HAVE TO RENOUNCE YOUR KOREAN CITIZENSHIP AT THE IMMIGRATION OFFICE AT THE SAME TIME YOU APPLY FOR THE F4 VISA.
 This is ONLY an administrative step -- your Korean citizenship was already canceled 6 months after you acquired citizenship in your adoptive country.

 - Make sure you check with the immigration office about when and where you should pick up your F-4 registration card.
-For an extra fee, it can be delivered to an address of your choice; however, someone will been to be present to sign for the delivery - they cannot leave it in your mailbox.
+For an extra fee (KRW 3,000), it can be delivered to an address of your choice; however, someone will been to be present to sign for the delivery - they cannot leave it in your mailbox.

 - If you currently have a visa and are switching to an F-4 visa, you may be asked to present a copy of your current rental agreement.
-If you don't have a rental agreement and living with a friend or family member, they will be required to write a letter of guarantee (stating that you are living there etc - please contact G.O.A.'L for further information).
+If you don't have a rental agreement and living with a friend or family member, they will be required to provide the information the Confirmation of Residence/Accommodation form (stating that you are living there etc - please contact G.O.A.'L for further information).

 - As of a April 4, 2016, you are required to book your immigration visit online at www.hikorea.go.kr prior to visit.
 Please contact G.O.A.'L if you need assistance with scheduling an appointment at immigration.